cannatag/ldap3/docs/manual/source/tutorial_intro.rst

 Supported Controls we can see it supports "paged searches", and the "who am i" and "StartTLS" extended operations in Supported Extensions.

-.. sidebar:: Controls vs Extensions: in LDAP a *Control* is some additional information that can be attached to any LDAP request or response, while an
+.. note:: Controls vs Extensions: in LDAP a *Control* is some additional information that can be attached to any LDAP request or response, while an
     *Extension* is a custom request that can be sent to the LDAP server in an **Extended Operation** Request.
     A Control usually modifies the behaviour of a standard LDAP operation, while an Extension is a completely new kind of operation that each vendor decides to include in its LDAP server implementation.